Dean: Liahna Armstrong (Hebeler Hall 202)

 All candidates desiring consideration for admission must complete an application packet.
 Application packets can be obtained from the Associate Dean's Office located in Black Hall 228, 400 E. 8th Avenue, Ellensburg, WA 98926-7414, by telephoning (509) 963-2661, or by accessing our Home Page at www.cwu.edu/teacher-certification/.

 Processing of applications takes time.
 To insure the thorough review of transcripts, letters of recommendation, etc., it is required that all application materials for admission to the Teacher Preparation Program be submitted by the following dates: Winter, November 1; Spring, February 15; Summer, May 1; Fall, August 1.

 1. A 3.0 grade point average for at least the last 45 graded quarter credits (the total may exceed 45 if an entire quarter is needed to achieve the minimum 45).
 Conditional acceptance can be granted to individuals with a 2.8 GPA.
 Transcripts for all college/university coursework must be submitted directly to the office of the Associate Dean.
 These transcripts are in addition to transcripts submitted to the Academic Services Office.

 2. Completed application for admission to the Teacher Preparation Program.

 3. Completed "Character and Fitness Supplement" form.
 Answering "YES" to any question on the form will require that you meet with the Associate Dean prior to a decision regarding admission.
 All court documents should be submitted prior to that meeting.
 False answers to the questions on the form may result in denial of program admission and/or certification.

-4. Minimum score of 24 on each of two recommendation forms completed by former teachers, employers, or professors (one must be from a professor or former teacher).
+4. Minimum score of 24 on each of two recommendation forms completed by teachers, employers, or professors (one must be from a professor or teacher).
 Forms may not be completed by a relative.